Regus®

 What Is Regus?

-Regus is a franchise that provides flexible/virtual offices, co-working facilities, meeting and training facilities, and commercial office alternatives.
-The operational model is brick-and-mortar, with franchisees leasing and constructing commercial office space to franchisor specifications (typical locations occupy approximately 10,000 to 20,000 square feet, though sizes vary).
-It serves a mix of customers-individuals, small and midsize businesses, and large companies-and the core service bundle includes private and shared workstations, conference rooms and boardrooms, telecommunications and data services, reception areas, lounges, and trained client support representatives.
+Regus is a Business Services franchise that provides flexible/virtual offices, co-working facilities, meeting and training facilities, and commercial office alternatives.
+The operational model is brick-and-mortar, with REGUS Offices occupying leased commercial office space (typically described as approximately 10,000 to 20,000 square feet, though sizes vary) constructed to the franchisor’s specifications.
+It serves a mix of customers, including individuals and businesses (small, midsize and large companies), offering private memberships and workspace solutions.
+The core asset and service bundle is fully fitted physical workspace including multiple workstations (private, designated, and shared), conference rooms and boardrooms, telecommunications and data services, lounges, reception areas, and administrative client support.

 Regus Franchise: Pros and Cons